stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 ![Figure 3][figure-3-asset]

 *Figure 3: Tenure change overview.
 When a new Bitcoin block arrives, Stackers begin the process of deciding the last block they will sign from miner N. When they reach quorum, they make this data available for download by miners, and wrap it in a WSTS-signed specially-crafted data payload.
 This information serves as a record of the tenure change, and must be incorporated in miner N+1's tenure-start block.
-In other words, miner N+1 cannot begin producing Stacks blocks until Stackers informs it of block X -- the block from miner N that it must build atop.
+In other words, miner N+1 cannot begin producing Stacks blocks until Stackers inform it of block X -- the block from miner N that it must build atop.
 Stacks-on-Bitcoin transactions are applied by miner N+1 for all Bitcoin blocks in sortitions N and earlier when its tenure begins.*

 The `TenureChange` transaction encodes the following data: